sapient-global/greenhorn-basic-example/README.md

 > Create a basic app structure, clone and code

+##Included

+This basic structure comes with it's own Gruntfile to do a basic build, it is a cop of the [Greenhorn Basic]() Gruntfile.

 ## Usage

 Clone this repo into your project directory and get coding!